Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Self-hosting (on-prem or private cloud):

-- Cons: You now assume responsibility for operations and security.
-An open-source model server is like any other sensitive system - if misconfigured, it could leak data or be attacked.
+Cons: You now assume responsibility for operations and security.
+An open-source model server, like any sensitive system, can leak data or face attacks if it’s not set up securely.
 Maintaining uptime, applying model updates, and scaling the system are non-trivial tasks requiring skilled engineers.
 There is also the hardware cost and maintenance - running a fleet of GPUs or specialized AI accelerators.
 If your usage is sporadic or low-volume, those resources might sit idle (still costing money).
 And while open models give freedom, they might not reach the absolute performance of the best proprietary models yet; there’s often a quality gap to consider.

 Security & Compliance